nasa-nccs-hpda/astrotime/README.md

     >   * pip install lightkurve --upgrade

 ## Dataset Preparation

-* The project data directory on explore is: **/explore/nobackup/projects/ilab/data/astrotime**.
+* This project utilizes three datasets (sinusoid, synthetic, and MIT) which are located in the **cfg.platform.project_root** directory.
+The project_root directory on explore is: **/explore/nobackup/projects/ilab/data/astrotime**.
-* This project uses a test and evaluation dataset of artificially generated light curves stored on adapt at **/explore/nobackup/people/bppowel1/timehascome/**.
+* The raw sinusoid data can be found on explore at <project_root>/sinusoids/npz.
+The script **.workflow/util/npz2nc.py** has been used to convert the .npz files to netcdf files in the  <project_root>/sinusoids/nc directory.
-* The script **.workflow/util/npz2nc.py** has been used to convert the .npz files to netcdf format.
+* The raw synthetic light curves are styored on explore at **/explore/nobackup/people/bppowel1/timehascome/**.
+The script **.workflow/util/npz2nc.py** has been used to convert the .npz files to netcdf files in the <project_root>/synthetic directory.
-* The netcdf files, which are used in this project's ML workflows, can be found at: **{data_dir}/cache/data/synthetic**.
-* The target dataset is a set of MIT light curves stored in their original form at: **/explore/nobackup/people/bppowel1/mit_lcs/**
-* The class astrotime.loaders.MIT.MITLoader contains methods for converting these files to netcdf format.
+* The MIT light curves are stored in their original form at: **/explore/nobackup/people/bppowel1/mit_lcs/**.
+Methods in the class **astrotime.loaders.MIT.MITLoader** have been used to convert the lc txt files to netcdf files in the <project_root>/MIT directory.
-* The MIT light curves in netCDF format are located at **{data_dir}/cache/data/MIT**

 ## Workflows
 For each of the datasets (sinusoid, synthetic, and MIT), three ML workflows are provided: